-On the first Sunday of each month we have one combined meeting 10.30-11.30am follwed by tea and coffee then our Meeting for Worship for Business from 12-2pm
+On the *first Sunday of each month we have one combined Meeting from 10:30-11:30am followed by tea and coffee; then our Meeting for Worship for Business takes place from 12:00-2:00pm.

-On Sundays, from 9am, you will find a welcomer standing by the front door to greet you and show you where to go.
-Please say if this is your first time at a Quaker meeting, we can offer you several helpful leaflets to read and take away.
+On Sundays from 9am, you will find a Welcomer standing by the front door to greet you and show you where to go.
+Please say if this is your first time at a Quaker Meeting—we can offer you several helpful leaflets to read and take home with you.

 Our (mainly) silent worship starts as soon as the first person enters the room.
-After worship, visitors are invited to introduce themselves, so they can be welcomed by the Meeting as a whole, and then we gather for tea and coffee and a chat.
+After worship, visitors are invited to introduce themselves, so they can be welcomed by the Meeting as a whole.
+We then gather for tea, coffee, and a chat.
 Some meetings are followed by a few minutes of “Afterwords” when we may share, more informally, thoughts and concerns that we’ve been holding during the time of stillness.

 How do Quakers Worship?

 There is no fixed structure to the Meeting.
-There are no creeds, hymns or set prayers.
+There are no creeds, hymns, or set prayers.
 There is no minister in charge and no formal service.
-At the end of worship, after thirty minutes or an hour, first two Friends will shake hands which signals the end of meeting.
+At the end of worship, after forty-five minutes or an hour, two Friends serving as Elders that week will shake hands, thus signalling the end of meeting.

-Occasionally a Meeting passes with no words spoken.
-If someone feels compelled by the Spirit to rise and speak, pray or read, the silence is broken.
-This ‘spoken ministry’, though not planned before worship begins, seeks to benefit and enrich the gathered worship.
+Occasionally, a Meeting passes with no words spoken.
+However, if someone feels compelled by the Spirit to rise and speak, pray, or read, the silence is broken.
+This ‘spoken ministry,’ though not planned before worship begins, seeks to benefit and enrich the gathered worship.
 If something is said that doesn’t seem to make sense to you, try to reach behind the words to the Spirit which inspired them or simply allow them to be absorbed into the silence.
-A Meeting is not a debate so direct responses are not appropriate.
-However, further ministry may build on what has been said before.
-Traditionally a person only ministers once during the Meeting for Worship.
+A Meeting is not a debate, so direct responses are not appropriate.
+That being said, further ministry may build on what has been said before.
+Traditionally, a person only ministers once during the Meeting for Worship.